 2. Be Vigilant with your Note Taking and Journal Writing when Travelling

 Hindsight is such a wonderful thing.
 If I had it as foresight, I would have been more vigilant with my journal writing while I was travelling the world.

 I often would go days at a time without recording anything, and then I would feel lazy and think what is the point anyway?

 Now I struggle to recall details from some of my most amazing travel stories.
 For those adventures I do have a journal account of, they have helped me tremendously in recreating the story for our travel blog.

 Solution: Carry a notebook and pencil around with you every where.
 Record details of every place you visit, stay at and transport you take.
 Keep receipts in your book so you have a record of costs.

 Record contact details of any person you meet and may wish to quote or write about.
 Take every spare opportunity to write especially in down moments on trains and buses.

 3. Get your Permalink Structure right

-This is one of my biggest regrets and my only technical must-be-aware of advice.
+This is of my biggest travel blogging regrets and my only technical must-be-aware of advice.
 I set up my permalink structure as category/postname, not really thinking about the fact that I would have quite a complex category structure for my blog.

 What this means is that my URL’s are extremely long.
 But worse, I now have limited control over my categories.
 I can’t move them around as my blog evolves as it will change my URL’s of already published posts.
 This really sucks.